 There are routine steps which we ask that you complete prior to leaving the office after each visit:

 Game, Set, Match — we have great news for athletes!
 You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it's recommended that you wear a mouthguard to protect your teeth and your appliance.
-Let your doctor know if you need help finding the right mouthguard for the best protection.
+If you do play sports, it’s recommended that you wear a mouth guard to protect your teeth and your appliance.
+Let Dr. Childers know if you need help finding the right mouth guard for the best protection.

 In case of a sports emergency, be sure to immediately check your mouth and appliance for damage.
 If you notice any loose teeth or appliance damage, please contact our office right away.
 You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm saltwater.